code-423n4/2022-11-stakehouse-findings/data/Sathish9098-Q.md

 ##

 ##  [9]  LACK OF ZERO CHECKS FOR NEW ADDRESSES IN FUNCTIONS.
 THERE ARE MANY FUNCTIONS NOT CHECKING ZERO ADDRESS BEFORE ASSIGNING THE VALUES TO VARIABLES.

+##

+## [10]  LINES ARE TOO LONG

+###   Usually lines in source code are limited to 80 characters.
+Today’s screens are much larger so it’s reasonable to stretch this in some cases.
+Since the files will most likely reside in GitHub, and GitHub starts using a scroll bar in all cases when the length is over 164 characters, the lines below should be split when they reach that length

+> There are 6  instances of this issue:

+>FILE:  2022-11-stakehouse/contracts/syndicate/Syndicate.sol

+                 35:    /// @dev This contract can be extended to allow lending and borrowing of time slots for borrower to redeem any revenue generated within the specified window

+                 95:   /// @notice Syndicate deployer can highlight addresses that get priority for staking free floating house sETH up to a certain block before anyone can do it

+                116:   /// @notice Whether a BLS public key, that has been previously registered, is no longer part of the syndicate and its shares (free floating or SLOT) cannot earn any more rewards

+                119:   /// @notice Once a BLS public key is no longer part of the syndicate, the accumulated ETH per free floating SLOT share is snapshotted so historical earnings can be drawn down correctly

+                 398:    /// @notice Preview the amount of unclaimed ETH available for a collatearlized SLOT staker against a KNOT which factors in unprocessed rewards from new ETH sent to contract

+                 490:    /// Given an amount of ETH allocated to the collateralized SLOT owners of a KNOT, distribute this amongs the current set of collateralized owners (a dynamic set of addresses and balances)

+##

+##  [11]  UPGRADE OPEN ZEPPELIN CONTRACT DEPENDENCY

+>An outdated OZ version is used (which has known vulnerabilities, see <https://github.com/OpenZeppelin/openzeppelin-contracts/security/advisories>).

+The solution uses:

+   "@openzeppelin/contracts": "4.8.0",

+##

+## [12] MISSING NATSPEC

+Code should include NatSpec

+IERC20.sol::1 => // SPDX-License-Identifier: Apache-2.0

+##